 Steps To Boost Your Credit Score

-- Make sure that your proper credit lines are posted on your Credit Reports.
-This seems bizarre, but often (in an effort to make you less desirable to their competitors) creditors will show you as having less available credit than you actually have.
+- Make sure that your good credit lines reflect on your Credit Reports.
+This approach may seem bizarre, but often (to make you less desirable to their competitors), creditors will show you as having less available credit than you have.
 If you see this on your credit report, bring this to their attention.
-If you have bankruptcies that should be showing a zero balance…make sure they show a zero balance!
-Very often the creditor will not report a "bankruptcy charge-off" as a zero balance until it’s been disputed.
+If you have bankruptcies that should be showing a zero balance, make sure they reflect a zero balance!
+The creditor will often not report a "bankruptcy charge-off" as a zero balance until appropriately disputed.

 Do not close your old credit card accounts.
-Old established accounts show your history and testify to your stability and good payment habits.
+Old established credit accounts show positive history and testify to your stability and good payment habits.
 Cut up the cards if you don't want to use them, but keep the accounts open.